 Learn how Chapter 13 bankruptcy works, whether you are eligible to file Chapter 13 bankruptcy, what happens to your car and home in Chapter 13, differences between Chapter 7 and Chapter 13, how much you'll have to pay through your Chapter 13 bankruptcy repayment plan, and more.

-People who earn a significant income or want to protect valuable property will file for Chapter 13 bankruptcy.
-In exchange for debt relief, these filers pay their discretionary income to creditors in a three- to five-year repayment plan.
-Learn how the Chapter 13 bankruptcy process works, including how much you'll pay in your Chapter 13 repayment plan.
+In exchange for debt relief, Chapter 13 filers pay their discretionary income to creditors during a three- to five-year repayment plan.
+Learn how the Chapter 13 bankruptcy process works.

 Follow these tips to ensure successful completion of your Chapter 13 bankruptcy case.